 Cari Ormerod – Practice Manager & Senior Ecologist

 Cari graduated with a degree in Biology from Cardiff University.
 She is responsible for the day-to-day management of Acer Ecology.
 This includes HR, business development, credit control, training and safety.
 As a working ecologist, she also undertakes ecological surveys when time permits.
 Cari also has fifteen years of teaching experience at Key Stages 3, 4 and 5 and leads on our environmental education work and ecological training provision.
-Connect with Cari on Linkedin.

 Rory Jones – Senior Ecologist

-Rory specialises in ornithological and botanical surveys, but has a broad range of ecological survey experience, including undertaking extended phase 1 habitat surveys and protected species surveys, hedgerow surveys, ECoW and carrying out CSH and BREEAM assessments.
-Connect with Rory on Linkedin.
+Rory specialises in ornithological and botanical surveys, but has a broad range of ecological experience, including undertaking preliminary ecological appraisals and protected species surveys, mitigation design, EPS licensing, hedgerow surveys, ECoW, habitat regulations assessments, and undertaking CSH and BREEAM assessments.

-|Lea Likozar – Senior Ecologist (Protected Species Specialist)
+Erika Dahlberg – Senior Ecologist (Protected Species Specialist)

 Alastair Krzyzosiak – Ecologist (Protected Species Specialist)

-Rebecca Cresswell-Davies – Graduate Ecologist
+Rebecca Cresswell-Davies – Ecologist

 Rebecca graduated with 2:1 in BSc in Zoology from Cardiff University in 2017.
-Since she started working with us in 2017, she has undertaken extensive training with Acer Ecology in bat, bird and reptile ecology and survey techniques as a part of Acer Ecology’s graduate scheme.
-She is on the committee for the Wildlife Trust Local Cardiff group and has volunteered for the RSPB, Wildlife Trust, BTO and the Little Fireface Project and her local bat group.
+Since she started working with us in 2017, she has undertaken extensive training with Acer Ecology in bat, bird, newt, dormice and reptile ecology and the related survey techniques as a part of Acer Ecology’s graduate scheme.
+She is on the committee for the Wildlife Trust Local Cardiff group and has volunteered for the RSPB, BTO and the Little Fireface Project and her local bat group.
 Rebecca holds an English bat survey licence.

-|Mell Sweeney – Ecology Support Officer
+Ruth Martin – Ecology Support Officer

 Peggy ‘bat sniffer’